March 19, 2024

 About this Python API Tutorial

 Throughout this tutorial, we'll demonstrate how to work with APIs using Python and the requests library.
 You'll learn how to make API requests, handle response data, and integrate API data into your AI and data science workflows.
-For more advanced API concepts like authentication, pagination, and rate limiting, check out our Intermediate API tutorial.
+For more advanced API concepts like authentication, pagination, and rate limiting, check out our intermediate Python API tutorial.

 What is an API?